KenKundert/quantiphy/doc/index.rst

 A quantity is the pairing of a number and a unit of measure that indicates the amount of some measurable thing.  *QuantiPhy* provides quantity objects that keep the units with the number, making it easy to share them as single object.
-They subclass float and so can be used anywhere a number is appropriate.
+They subclass float and so can be used anywhere a real number is appropriate.

 Why?